blackravenltd/dojo/README.md

 * The ascendancy of JSON
 * The Jeff Bezos Memo

-### Unit 7 - Frontend and UI Systems - 'Nice software, shame about the face'
+### Unit 7 - Frontend and UI Systems - 'Nice software, shame about the face; or, the Awkward Genius Problem'

 #### Topics
 * **Week 1** - Desktop vs Browser vs App - User Interface Paradigms, Concepts & Limitations